 2) Sandeep Aggarwal: CEO and founder of Droom

-Aggarwal worked with several investments banks in US before returning to India where he pitched the idea of e-commerce portal ShopClues to several investors but he faced dejection.
-However, he launched Shopclues.com in June 2011 leaving close-to-$1-million annual job in US.
-Having worked for 15 years in four Fortune 500 compa nies in their global headquarters in the US, Aggarwal belives that irrespective of geography, industry or functional area of your work, the feeling of starting a start up from scratch is unbeatable.
-He launched Droom, an online marketplace for used automobiles, in 2014.
-He says, India is going through renaissance of digital economy revolution.
-It is going through entrepreneurism and suggests budding entrepreneurs to dare to dropout (of jobs and colleges) to follow their dream.
+Aggarwal worked with several investments banks in US before returning to India where he pitched the idea of e-commerce portal ShopClues to several investors, but he faced rejection.
+He soon launched Shopclues.com in June 2011, after having worked for 15 years in four Fortune 500 companies in the US.
+Aggarwal believes that irrespective of geography, industry or functional area of your work, the feeling of starting a start up from scratch is unbeatable.
+He later launched Droom, an online marketplace for used automobiles, in 2014.
+He belives India is going through a ‘renaissance of digital economy revolution’.

 3) Neeraj Jain: CEO, Zopper

 Having completed his graduation from Lucknow University, and his management diploma from IIM-Ahmedabad, Jain worked with Hughes Software and two other companies before launching his own financial consulting firm, Metalogos in 2006.
 However, it was in 2011 when Jain launched hyperlocal marketplace Zopper, with his friend.
 The start-up emphasises on the fundamentals of the brand as ‘combining online and local shopping’.
 The company brings local retailers on board to participate in e-commerce.
 Jain believes entrepreneurs must strive to maintain a fine balance between social responsibility and liberty to fully realize their potential.